Post-Hire Training

 Career Overview

 Family justice counsellors (FJCs) are professionally trained and accredited mediators.
 They assist families in making important decisions around their children when experiencing separation or divorce.
-Family justice counsellors work in Family Justice Centres and Justice Access Centres throughout British Columbia and are employed by the BC Ministry of Attorney General, Family Justice Services Division.
+Family justice counsellors work in Family Justice Centres and Justice Access Centres throughout British Columbia and are employed by the B.C.
+Ministry of Attorney General, Family Justice Services Division.

 Family justice counsellor can help parents resolve disagreements without going to court and can assist with documenting arrangements through Written Agreements and Consent Orders.